 Located seven miles north of Peoria, the Barn was build in 1937 and was originally known as Riverview Stables.
 At the time it was one of the best showplaces for horses in central Illinois and was once home to the Peoria Riding Club.
 In 1949 it was bought by Max Baty who renamed it Baty's Barn.
 In addition to horse shows, the venue hosted farm auctions, hog and cattle sales as well as tractor, boat and RV shows.

-By 1955, Baty had replaced the arena floor with concrete and started to hold dances and benefit concerts.
-Here are some of the shows we were able to identify for 1955-56:
+By September of 1954, Baty had replaced the arena floor with concrete and started to hold dances and benefit concerts.
+Here are some of the shows we were able to identify from 1954-1967:

 Jan 30, 1955Shep Fields and His Rippling Rhythm